 How to Make a Complaint

 If you want to submit a complaint about the conduct of a Councillor or Co-opted Member of Nottingham City Council, you must do this by clicking the button below.

-You can also download a copy of the form below and return to:
+You can also open and save a copy of the form by clicking here and return to: Councillor Complaints

 Please complete as much of the form as you are able to.